Tuesday, April 23, 2024

 Baroque was more than a style for art and architecture; it provided a golden era.
 After the terrible Thirty Years War, the nation became awash with new construction—full of Baroque flair.
 From 1600 to 1750, its abundant and vivacious characteristics shaped Central Europe into a lush landscape… and it still is!
 In 1741, the Duke of Bavaria’s great-grandson invaded and made himself the King of Bohemia, and that was a turning point to a new style: Rococo.
 The next year, he was voted to be the Holy Roman Emperor: Charles VII.
 He died three years later, and Empress Maria Theresa of Austria resumed ruling Bohemia.

 Coincidentally, we toured through a Church of Saint Nicholas in Valencia, last year.
-It was also world-famous for its frescoes.
+It is also world-famous for its frescoes.
 To see it, please use this link: https://halfwindsorfullthrottle.blogspot.com/2023/11/our-trip-to-spain-part-6-of-6-spanish.html

 Perhaps churches dedicated to the gift-giving Saint Nick always have vivacious frescoes? *To learn about St. Nicholas (who became Santa Claus), please use this link: https://halfwindsorfullthrottle.blogspot.com/2021/12/the-many-outfits-of-saint-nick.html

-Admission to the National Cultural Monument was $5.50 each.
+Saint Nicholas Church is a National Cultural Monument.
+Admission was $5.50 each.
 Before we entered, we admired the façade, which has alternating convex and concave shapes—like a ripple effect.
 It’s eye-catching.

 Entering it felt uplifting.
 In addition to its grand décor, the church possesses some of the biggest ceiling frescoes in Europe, supported by opulent carvings.
 Looking at them makes you feel jubilant.
 The pipe organ was used by Mozart!